Lift Vault

 Impact Whey Isolate by MyProtein is the best-value protein powder without lactose.
 It is full of all the protein you need, packing 23g in a single serving.

 The powder comes in a ready-mix formula.
-Simply add water or milk 30 minutes before your workout, and off you go.
+Simply add water or lactose-free milk 30 minutes before your workout, and off you go.

 Impact Whey Isolate by MyProtein is suitable for vegetarians, as it contains no animal by-product besides trace amounts of milk.